BEFORE YOU START

 Always maintain a distance of at least 10 cm/3.94" between the headphone cap and cardiac pacemakers or implanted defibrillators (ICDs) since the product generates permanent magnetic fields.
 At a distance of 10 cm//3.94", the magnetic field strength is < 0,1 mT so that any interference should be excluded.

-Which country adapters are supplied with the RS 185?
+Which country adapters are supplied with the wireless headphone system?

-The RS 185 is supplied complete with a power supply unit with plug adapters for Europe, the UK, the USA and Australia.
+The wireless headphone system is supplied complete with a power supply unit with plug adapters for Europe, the UK, the USA and Australia.

 How do I best connect the transmitter to my audio device?

-You can connect the transmitter to your audio device using either a digital (optical) or an analog connection.
+You can connect the TR 860 transmitter either to a digital or an analog audio source (e.g. a TV).
+The connections for audio devices are usually labeled "AUDIO OUT" or "DIGITAL OUT".
 We recommend using the digital connection.
-The connections for audio devices are usually labeled "AUDIO OUT" or "DIGITAL OUT".
-The required audio cables are supplied with the RS 185.

-The headphone system uses automatic frequency management to ensure the best possible radio transmission for the RS 185 and optimum co-existence with other wireless devices within its vicinity.
+The wireless headphone system uses automatic frequency management to ensure the best possible radio transmission for the wireless headphone system and optimum co-existence with other wireless devices within its vicinity.